the1lab/1lab/src/Cat/Regular.lagda.md

 unpack this into more elementary conditions^[using the fact that any image is a [regular epi]], but that is essentially the gist of it.
-Regular categories abound: Any [topos] is a regular category^[hence the category $\sets$], every category of models for an algebraic theory in a regular category^[thus groups, rings, monoids, etc], all [abelian categories] are regular, etc.
+Regular categories abound: Any [topos] is a regular category^[hence the category $\Sets$], every category of models for an algebraic theory in a regular category^[thus groups, rings, monoids, etc], all [abelian categories] are regular, etc.